zeratul2099/home_observe/README.md

 a notification via notifymyandroid.
 Found hosts will not be scanned for 14 minutes (configurable).
 This is neccassary due most mobile devices will experience a massive battery drain if pinged every few seconds.
 Hosts, which were away for more than 15 minutes (configurable) will considered a new, and a new notification is send on reappear.
-Hosts a recognized by their full network name (e.g. host1.fritz.box).
+Hosts are recognized by their full network name (e.g. host1.fritz.box).
 Notification only contain the first part of the network name (e.g. host1).
 Optionally, a notification is send if a host goes offline / is not seen for 15 minutes.